bearkerb/tp/docs/UserGuide.md

 - You can quickly edit a job after using [`ljob`](#3-2-6-listing-all-jobs-ljob) to confirm the job number.

 #### 3.2.4 Finding a Job: `fjob`
-Find maintenance jobs whose descriptions contain any of the given keyword.
+Finds maintenance jobs whose descriptions contain any of the given keywords.

 Format: `fjob KEYWORD [MORE KEYWORDS]`